My recent trip to Ladakh was a delight on so many fronts.

 My dears, the food.

-Perfectly al dente pasta – my spot on choice for lunch (below) – loved the clover garnish.
+Perfectly al dente pasta – my choice for lunch (below) – loved the clover garnish.

 Equally deliciously presented and tasting pizzas.